the-suri-project/suri-docs-old/docs/protocol/subscription.md

 - **Expiration**: the date in which the suri will expire.
 - **Subscription interval**: the number of seconds between each subscription payment.
-- **Subscription amount**: the amount of tokens (can be any) that will be paid each subscription interval.
+- **Subscription amount**: the amount of tokens (can be any SPL token) that will be paid each subscription interval.
 - **Extra initial payment**: the amount of tokens that will be paid at the moment of the subscription + the **Subscription amount** of the first period.
 - **Initial paid periods**: the number of periods that have been already paid at the moment of the subscription.
 This